pingcap/docs-cn/develop/dev-guide-sample-application-golang.md

     }

     // Player 1 wants to buy 10 goods from player 2.
-    // It will cost 500 coins, but player 1 can't afford it. fmt.Println("\nbuyGoods:\n    => this trade will fail")
+    // It will cost 500 coins, but player 1 cannot afford it. fmt.Println("\nbuyGoods:\n    => this trade will fail")
     if err := buyGoods(db, player2.ID, player1.ID, 10, 500); err == nil {
         panic("there shouldn't be success")
     }

-    // So player 1 have to reduce his incoming quantity to two. fmt.Println("\nbuyGoods:\n    => this trade will success")
+    // So player 1 has to reduce the incoming quantity to two. fmt.Println("\nbuyGoods:\n    => this trade will success")
     if err := buyGoods(db, player2.ID, player1.ID, 2, 100); err != nil {
         panic(err)